 A web built for agents is one where structured data outweighs unstructured prose, cryptographic proof outweighs unsubstantiated claims, and efficiency outweighs engagement.

-This shift could, paradoxically, produce a more honest digital commons.
+This shift could produce a more honest digital commons.
 Agents, being logical and goal-driven, are less susceptible to dark patterns, misinformation, and sensationalism.
 They favor reliable sources, verifiable data, and transparent services.
 Economic incentives realign from capturing human attention to servicing machine intention.

 The Risks